 Michael Greene, Manager of Public Engagement, Formulation and Strategic Alliances

-Michael Greene has over 20 years of experience in strategic planning related to public engagement campaigns and programs, digital media, website development, film production, and marketing.
+Michael has over 20 years of experience in strategic planning related to public engagement campaigns and programs, digital media, website development, film production, and marketing.
 He has led several public engagement formulation and implementation efforts which succeeded in increasing NASA’s visibility in Earth science and astrophysics.
-He holds an undergraduate degree in economics from Harvard University, a Master's in English from New York University, and a Master's in Business Administration from the University of California, Los Angeles's Anderson School of Management.
+He holds an undergraduate degree in economics from Harvard University, a Master's in English from New York University, and a Master's in Business Administration from the University of California, Los Angeles' Anderson School of Management.

 Randal Jackson, Website Manager

-As the Internet Manager at the Jet Propulsion Laboratory, Randal produces websites about Earth science and astronomy and cutting-edge visualization tools for the public.
+As an Internet Manager at the Jet Propulsion Laboratory, Randal produces websites about Earth science and astronomy and cutting-edge visualization tools for the public.
 Prior to working for NASA, he was senior editor for science and technology at CNN.com, where he oversaw coverage of such stories as the Pathfinder mission to Mars, the deorbiting of the Mir space station, and the construction of the International Space Station.
 Randal received his degree in English and journalism from the University of Georgia.

 Dr. Amber Jenkins, Website Editor